bagder/docs/URL-interop.md

 Real world: at least curl and wget2 ignore "rubbish" entered after the number all the way to the next component divider (a slash, a pound sign, or a question mark).
-That seems to be a bug according go both 86 and TWUS.
+That seems to be a bug according to both 86 and TWUS.

 Also, when using URLs containing multiple port numbers like "http://[127.0.0.1]:11211:80", many URL parsers (Ruby, JavaScript, PHP, perl) will extract and use the latter port number (80) and ignore the first one, some other parsers will extract and use the first one and some will report errors...